hphelion/documentation/devplatform/helion/admin/cluster/index.html.md

     kato node setup load_balancer 10.5.31.140 10.5.31.145

-### Load Balancer SSL Certificates[](#load-balancer-ssl-certificates "Permalink to this headline")
+### Load Balancer SSL Certificates {#load-balancer-ssl-certificates}

 The load balancer terminates SSL connections, so SSL certificates must be set up and maintained on this node.

-See the [Using your own SSL
-certificate](/als/v1/admin/server/configuration/#server-config-ssl-cert-own-use)
-and [CA Certificate
-Chaining](/als/v1/admin/server/configuration/#server-config-ssl-cert-chain)
-sections for Application Lifecycle Service Load Balancer instructions.
+See the [Using your own SSL certificate](/als/v1/admin/server/configuration/#server-config-ssl-cert-own-use) and [CA Certificate Chaining](/als/v1/admin/server/configuration/#server-config-ssl-cert-chain) sections for Application Lifecycle Service Load Balancer instructions.

 For other load balancers, consult the documentation for your device or service on uploading/updating server certificates.